-If you are an overseas civilian voter and want to register to vote, please register
+If you are a member of the military and want to register to vote, please register

 to vote and send your application to your County Election Official.